zynayumi/libzynayumi/README.md

 yourself for too long at high volume you risk to loose your hearing permanently.

 Take plenty of sonic rest.
-Use low pass filters, ear plugs, work at low volume, take any means necessary to reduce your exposure to harmful sounds and protect your hearing.
+Use low pass filters, earplugs, work at low volume, take any means necessary to reduce your exposure to harmful sounds and protect your hearing.

 ## TODO

-- [ ] Add amp and ringmod env sensitivity parameter
+- [ ] Add 16-step sequencer for controlling tone pitch, noise period,
-- [ ] Add 8-step sequencer for controlling arp, noise and vol
+      ringmod depth and volume.
 - [ ] Fix ringmod phase issue
 - [ ] Update tempo when it has changed on the host
 - [ ] Implement pitch wheel and CC for DSSI